Pete Davidson Shares Impatience For ‘King Of Staten Island’ Release

 “I wish they would let us watch it now but okay,” said the fourth fan.

-The film was originally scheduled to have its world premiere at the South by Southwest film festival in Austin, Texas, but the event was canceled due to the worldwide health crisis, reported Variety.
+The film was originally scheduled to premiere at the South by Southwest film festival in Austin, Texas, but the event was canceled due to the worldwide health crisis, reported Variety.

 In the film, Pete portrayed Scott, whose emotional development had been stunted since his firefighter father died when he was 7 years old.
 Now in his mid-20s, Scott’s dream of becoming a tattoo artist seems far out of reach, due to the fact that his work usually comes out looking unlike what was requested from his client.
 Scott lived at home with his mother, an ER nurse, and had spent his days smoking pot, hanging out with his friends, and making a veiled attempt to create a relationship with his childhood friend Kelsey.
-When his mother dated a firefighter named Ray, Scott was forced to take stock in his life and figure out how to move forward including forging a brotherhood with the FDNY.
+When his mother dated a firefighter named Ray, Scott was forced to take stock in his life and figure out how to move forward, including forging a brotherhood with the FDNY.